dippas/Frontend-StarterKit/README.md

 # Frontend StarterKit - [Gulp 4, Pug, SCSS, ES6+]

-This starterkit allows you to have a quicly start in building your website.
+This starterkit allows you to have a quickly start in building your website.

 ![FS](https://repository-images.githubusercontent.com/306026878/8fb90e00-13da-11eb-9dcc-5e8ab3f4c992)